TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Imgmenuitem/Index.rst

          **Note:**

-         The way an imagemap is made is this; All IMGMENUITEMS are included in one big Gifbuilderobj (and renumbered!).
-Because of this, Gifbuilderobjects on the next level will not be able to access the data of each menu item.
+         The way an imagemap is made is this; All IMGMENUITEMS are included in one big Gifbuilder object (and renumbered!).
+Because of this, Gifbuilder objects on the next level will not be able to access the data of each menu item.

          Also the feature of using [##.w] and [##.h] with +calc is currently